"

 Once I have my premise, I can ask some foundational questions.
 Why does he want to become mayor (we need to know what he is changing)?
 How does he become mayor?
 What gets in the way of the changes he wants to make?
 This is the beginnings of a plot.
 Our plot can be about how he becomes mayor and enacts changes despite strong opposition.

 Those questions are key to transforming a premise into a plot.
-Given the premise of Iron Man we need to ask why does Tony Stark have to build a suit of armor to save his life?
+For example, given the premise of Iron Man we need to ask why does Tony Stark have to build a suit of armor to save his life?
 Who or what is trying to kill him?
 Now we are truly thinking about plot and can go on to the next stage.